groff_man(7) — Linux manual page

 for groff man internals, man pages have no reason to call them.

-Such hook definitions will likely consist of “.sp” and “.tl”
+Such hook definitions typically consist of “.sp” and “.tl”

 requests.
 They must also increase the page length with “.pl”